SalmonBrawl/Wordpress-Runbook/README.md

 4. Back in our terminal we will navigate into our wordpress folder with "cd wordpress" and inside we will use nano editor to create a file called "wp-config.php".
 We will paste the information we previously copied into it by double right clicking when using windows command prompt terminal.
 The command to create the file is "sudo nano wp-config.php"

 5. To save this file we will hit Ctrl+o then enter.
 To leave we will press Ctrl+x then enter.
 Now we will list the files with "ls" and see our new wp-config.php file is inside.
-We can also see a wp-config-sample.php file that can be removed with "rm wp-config-sample.php" if you choose.
 And just for fun, we will hit it with one final update, you should have the "sudo apt-get update" etched into your head by now.

 ```sh